Canadian Taxpayers Federation

+The Canadian Taxpayers Federation (CTF; Fédération canadienne des contribuables) is a federally incorporated, non-profit organization in Canada.

 It describes itself as a taxpayers advocacy group, and the organization advocates lower taxes, less waste, and an increase in government accountability.
 It was founded in Saskatchewan in 1990 through a merger of the Association of Saskatchewan Taxpayers and the Resolution One Association of Alberta.